chenjunhao0315/Neural_Network/README.md

 RNN...<br>
 FASTER_RCNN...<br>

 Introduce new Tensor data structure based on libtorch, try to implement autograd system with static and dynamic graph.
+Most of work in`./Neural_Network/OTensor/`folder are based on [PyTorch][9] with little revision.

 ## Feature

 * C++11
 * No dependencies
 * Multi-thread support with OpenMp